yury-lysogorskiy/lammps/doc/src/python.rst

 may already be defined (see *exists* keyword) or must be defined using the *file* or *here* keywords as explained below.

-If the *invoke* keyword is used, no other keywords can be used, and a previous *python* command must have registered the Python function referenced by this command.
-This invokes the Python function with the previously defined arguments and the return value is processed as explained below.
+If the *invoke* keyword is used, only the optional *logreturn* keyword can be used.
+A previous *python* command must have registered the Python function referenced by this command.
+The command invokes the Python function with the previously defined arguments.
+A return value of the Python function will be ignored unless the Python function is linked to a :doc:`python style variable <variable>` with the *return* keyword.
+This return value can be logged to the screen and logfile by adding the *logreturn* keyword to the *invoke* command.
+In that case a message with the name of the python command and the return value is printed.
+Return values of python functions are otherwise only accessible when the function is invoked indirectly by expanding a :doc:`python style variable <variable>`.
 You can invoke a registered function as many times as you wish in your input script.

-NOTE for Richard: As indicated with a NOTE in python_impl.cpp, I don't think there is any access to a value returned by invoking a Py function in this way.
-If that is correct, I think this should be clarified in the doc page, with a better explanation of the utility of using the *invoke* keyword.

 The *input* keyword defines how many arguments *N* the Python function expects.
 If it takes no arguments, then the *input* keyword should